DevExpress-Examples/blazor-style-migration/readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DevExpress Blazor Components - How to Update CSS Styles to v22.2
+# DevExpress Blazor Components - How to Update CSS Styles

 This document summarizes the most common scenarios in which you should use our private CSS selectors to apply a style to an element.

 You can also press `Ctrl+F` and search for a private CSS selector that you used in a previous version.
-This helps you find a selector used in v22.1 or prior, and copy the new equivalent of this selector.
+This helps you find a selector used in v22.2 or prior, and copy the new equivalent of this selector.

 If you did not manage to find your scenario in this document, you can inspect a component render and create a new CSS selector as described in the following articles: